Philosophy & Religion

 (515) 271-2167

 Timothy Knepper is a Professor of Philosophy at Drake University, where he directs The Comparison Project, a public program in comparative philosophy of religion, the study of local-lived religion, and the cultivation of interfaith leadership.
 He is the author of books on the future of the philosophy of religion (The Ends of Philosophy of Religion, Palgrave, 2013) and the sixth-century Christian mystic known as Pseudo-Dionysius the Areopagite (Negating Negation, Wipf & Stock, 2014), as well as a textbook in “global-critical philosophy of religion (Philosophies of Religion: A Global and Critical Introduction, Bloomsbury, 2022).
-He is also the editor of student-written, photo-narratives about religion in Des Moines (A Spectrum of Faith, Drake Community Press, 2017) and in Beijing (Religions of Beijing, Bloomsbury, 2020), as well as The Comparison Project's lecture and dialogue series on ineffability (Ineffability: An Exercise in Comparative Philosophy of Religion, Springer, 2017) and death and dying (Death and Dying: An Exercise in Comparative Philosophy of Religion, Springer, 2019).
-He also co-directs a seminar in global-critical philosophy of religion for the American Academy of Religion.
+He is also the editor of student-written, photo-narratives about religion in Des Moines (A Spectrum of Faith, Drake Community Press, 2017) and in Beijing (Religions of Beijing, Bloomsbury, 2020), as well as The Comparison Project's lecture and dialogue series on ineffability (Ineffability: An Exercise in Comparative Philosophy of Religion, Springer, 2017), death and dying (Death and Dying: An Exercise in Comparative Philosophy of Religion, Springer, 2019), miracles (Miracles: An Exercise in Comparative Philosophy of Religion, Springer, 2022), and transhumanism (Transhumanism and Immortality: An Exercise in Comparative Philosophy of Religion, Springer, forthcoming).
+He co-founded and currently serves on the advisory board of the Global-Critical Philosophy of Religion program unit for the American Academy of Religion.

-Tim's chief research project at the time is monograph in the rhetorics and politics of ineffability in twentieth-century mysticism studies.
+Tim's current research projects include monograph in the rhetorics and politics of ineffability in twentieth-century mysticism studies (currently under review).
 He is also editing, contributing to, and concluding over a couple dozen scholarly essays on reimagined questions, topics, and categories for global-critical philosophy of religion.